-- Work effectively with a small team to engage with the engineering customer and ensure a smooth aircraft integration process
+- Work effectively with small teams to engage with the engineering customer and ensure a smooth aircraft integration process.

-- Work with the engineering customer to understand project scope, build schedules, write test plans (including flight profiles and test cards), analyze flight test risk, manage logistics, and coordinate airspace.
+- Coordinate with the engineering customer to understand project scope, build schedules, write test plans (including flight profiles and test cards), analyze flight test risk, manage logistics, and coordinate airspace.

 - Investigate, review, and comply with military range operating procedures.

 - Conduct other day-to-day administrative responsibilities required in the flight operations department (i.e. flight safety, training, record keeping, navigation tools/database maintenance, process development, etc).

 - As the most visible Flight Test Facility representative to the Laboratory, must act with tact and decorum while ensuring efficient and safe flight operations.

 - Practical knowledge of flight test procedures with 5 years of flight test experience

 - Airline Transport Pilot Certificate with MEL privileges and at least Commercial SEL privileges

 - Current FAA Medical Certificate (First or Second Class)